 Where according to the national regulatory authority a given non-transmission, service benefits all network users, the costs for such service shall be recovered from all network users.

-With reference to the above Article 4, tThe Wheeling charge is a conditional capacity productSome Workgroup Participants noted that the material given by the Proposer of 0678I stated that the Wheeling charge will “continue to attract gas to the GB market”.
+With reference to the above Article 4, the Wheeling charge is a conditional capacity product.

+Some Workgroup Participants noted that the material given by the Proposer of 0678I stated that the Wheeling charge will “continue to attract gas to the GB market”.
 Some Workgroup Participants did not believe this to be the case as in their view, the gas is not being delivered anywhere within the GB market.

 The Proposer of 0678I stated that in relation to attracting gas to the GB market, the Wheeling charge will impact NBP spreads and will therefore impact the attractiveness of the GB market.